 In the Dean Koontz novel Life Expectancy, protagonist Jimmy uses a nail file to the groin to disable Punchinello long enough to get himself and Lorrie clear of both their armed captor and the bombs he's placed.
 (This event also figures to an extent in later plot.)

-In the Inheritance Cycle, said to have been used in a duel by Galbatorix taking place a long time before the events of the book.
+In the Inheritance Cycle, this move is said to have been used in the final duel between Galbatorix and Vrael, the last leader of the original Dragon Riders, by Galbatorix himself, which opened up Vrael to a swift beheading and cemented Galbatorix's new reign as emperor for hundreds of years.
 The act was deemed "dishonorable," or something to that effect.
 Doesn't help that the story describes it with double-take language: the guy gets struck "in the fork of his legs".